rchillyard/Number/README.md

 Versions
 ========
-* The Current version is 1.0.9
+* Version 1.0.9: Added complex numbers; improved simplifications somewhat; use version 1.0.4 of Matchers (now in main).
 * Version 1.0.8: This includes better simplification and, in particular, evaluates (√3 + 1)(√3 - 1) as exactly 2.
 * Version 1.0.7: added Matchers.
 * Version 1.0.6: added Mill (RPN evaluator).